 We would warm up with hot chocolate and waffles from the popular Cafe & Bar 21 in town (website).

-We would tour the Arctic SnowHotel, perhaps staying long enough for a hot mug of Finnish Glögi (to the adult version, a splash of Koskenkorva Vanilla Vodka is added)- website.
+We would tour the Arctic SnowHotel, perhaps staying long enough for a hot mug of Finnish Glögi (to the adult version, a splash of Koskenkorva Vanilla Vodka is added).
+Check rates and availability for the SnowHotel on Booking.com.

-My daughter and I would find a toasty sauna, whilst my husband and son learned how to build an igloo thanks to a company called SnowBrick (Unless of course, they had already watched this retro Canadian DIY film on how to build an igloo).
+My daughter and I would find a toasty sauna, whilst my husband and son learned how to build an igloo (unless of course, they had already watched this retro Canadian DIY film on how to build an igloo).

 The boys would collapsed exhausted but rewarded on the icy floor of their man cave, while my daughter and I would lay our heads to rest under the dome of one of the Arctic Snow Hotel’s new glass igloos, awaiting a chance performance from the Northern Lights (website).